Volumetric Weight vs Actual Weight in Air Freight Explained

 Each strategy helps reduce volume, lower costs, and improve your chargeable weight efficiency.

-- Always compare actual weight and volumetric weight
+- ✅ Always run both numbers—your actual weight and your dimensional weight

-- Use a Volumetric Weight Calculator before confirming your shipment
+- ✅ Use a reliable Volumetric Weight Calculator to take out the guesswork

 Written by certified international freight forwarders